I am the master of my fate; I am the captain of my soul.

 WHO ARE WE?

 Alpine School District’s Summit Programs are designed to serve students who are in the custody of the State of Utah as well as non-custody students who are ‘at-risk’ for educational failure – meaning they have not succeeded in other school programs.
-We operate Summit High School and Summit Middle School.
+We operate Summit High School and Summit Middle School, and teach at 3 Residential Treatment Centers (RTCs).
 We also work with custody students who attend mainstream schools with our District-wide mentoring program.

 WHERE DID WE COME FROM?